pwaring/technical-talks/freelancing/slides.md

 # Mistakes to avoid

- - Fixed price jobs
  - Underselling yourself
  - Taking every job offered
  - Going to every meeting
- - Not taking holiday
- - Not standing your ground

 # Make your life easier